karma-runner/karma/docs/config/02-files.md

-**The files array determines which files are loaded, watched and served by Testacular.**
+**The files array determines which files are loaded, watched and served by Karma.**

 ## Adapters
 The first thing you usually need is an adapter.
-The following adapters are bundled with Testacular:
+The following adapters are bundled with Karma:

 * Jasmine (`JASMINE`, `JASMINE_ADAPTER`)
 * Mocha (`MOCHA`, `MOCHA_ADAPTER`)